 Ever since I started drinking it every day, I feel amazing; I sleep through the night; I don’t struggle with blood sugar drops or mood swings, and I’ve even lost weight.
 This stuff is liquid gold.

-Conclusion to How to be More Affectionate to Your Husband
+How to be More Affectionate to My Husband

 I think so many of us start off our marriages with this “romance novel” mindset but when the honeymoon phase is over, we start to see our spouse in a different way.
 And that’s not a good thing.